LekoArts/gatsby-source-tmdb/package/README.md

 By default, all types created by this plugin are prefixed with `TMDb`.
 So if you query `/account/{account_id}/favorite/tv` the resulting type will be `TmdbAccountFavoriteTv`.
 This is helpful when you use multiple instances of this plugin in the same site (by using different API keys & session IDs) and want to have multiple instances of e.g. `/account/{account_id}/favorite/tv`.
 You'd then set a `typePrefix: "Second"` and the result would be `SecondAccountFavoriteTv`.

+### `downloadImages: boolean`

+By default, no images for e.g. `poster_path` etc. are downloaded.
+With this setting you can **globally** enable the downloading of images.
+Under the additional `localFile` field you'll be able to access the downloaded file and use it with `gatsby-plugin-image`.

 ### `endpoints: Endpoint[]`

 With `Endpoint` being: